 Engaging our various stakeholders is highly important to us.
 Through this dialogue, we communicate our decisions and actions transparently in order to secure our social license to operate.
 We aim to unite divergent interests, as well as build and sustain trust.

 Dialogue at various levels

 We communicate regularly with our stakeholders through a variety of channels.
-For instance, we conduct stakeholder surveys or organize topic-specific dialogues at regional, national and international level.
+For instance, we conduct stakeholder surveys and organize topic-specific dialogues at regional, national and international level.
 We also participate in discussions and informational forums as well as through our advocacy work and industry coalitions.
 Here are some examples of the dialogue formats used:

 Employee engagement surveys

 Patient Advisory Boards (PAB) to engage patient organizations in our clinical research